epinio/docs/docs/howtos/customization/enable_gateway_api.md

 ## Verify Functionality

-You should be able to visit your specified `.Values.global.domain` value and reach Epinio.
+You should be able to visit `https://epinio.<YOUR_DOMAIN>` and reach Epinio (note the `epinio.` subdomain prefix, not the bare domain).
 If not, there are individual items to troubleshoot:

 1. Does my **Gateway Controller's** `LoadBalancer` service have an **External IP**?
 Verify a value is provided in the `External-IP` column.